mpaulweeks/cfc2018/homework/blog/README.md

 - a `js` file to load the comments

 ## Tips
+- Override the default yellowish comments styling by inspecting the page for the class names, then add those class names to your CSS file and customize them further
+- Trying to center something with fixed width? `text-align: center;` isn't cutting it?
+  - For something with width: 600px, add the following CSS: `margin-left: calc(50% - 300px);`
+  - Be careful!
+White space is important with calc!
-- Looking into adding "placeholder" text to your form
+- Look into adding "placeholder" text to your form
-- Try overriding the comments styles by loading your `css` file second
+  - eg: `<input placeholder="something"> ...`